stateful/docs.runme.dev/docs/configuration/cell-level.md

 ---
-runme:
-  id: 01HFPW3ES358GNC1Z633JB8JYR
-  version: v3
-sidebar_position: 1
+sidebar_position: 2
 title: Cell-level Options
 ---

 # Cell-level Options

-When running code blocks or commands with Runme, you have two execution options: document-level or cell-level options.

-The cell-level options allow you to run your Markdown file by cell rather than execute the entire file at once.
+Cell-level options allow you to configure the commands and their behvaior in your Markdown file by cell.

-In this section, we will explain the various features of the cell-level option and show you how to run your Markdown file by cell.

-***Let’s dive in!***

-### **Different Types of Commands**

-Not all commands are equal, and expectations of how execution works can differ!
-For example, code blocks can be:
+### **Some of the specific commands you may want to configure**

 1. File-watchers for compilers & bundlers should run as background tasks.
 2. Executors for Interactive and Non-interactive programs & scripts.
 3. Human-centric output: JSON, text, images, etc.
 4. Terminal visibility when no errors occur.

-However, Runme makes running such commands easy.
-It has sophisticated features that ensure commands and code are executed inside your Markdown file.
-In this section, we will explore how to run commands and code in one click and some features that make running commands at the cell level easier with Runme.

-## **How to Run a Cell In One Click**
+## **Run a cell**

-To run a cell block in your Markdown file:

 - Navigate to the specific cell you wish to run.
 - Click the **Run** icon on the left side of the code block.

 ![cell-level](../../static/img/configuration-page/cell-level-npm-install.png)

-This action will run your command and return an executed output.

-You can configure how your cell should run using the configuration options.
-In the next section, we will be explaining how to configure your cell using the different cell-level options in Runme.
+This action will run your command and return an executed output, you can configure how your cell should run using the configuration options.

-## **Features of the Cell-Level Options**
+## **Cell-Level configuration overview**

 The cell-level option is designed with unique sub-features which makes it efficiently and gives users the flexibility to modify each cell to their preference.
-Some of these features include:

-### **Configuration of Cell**
+### **Configuration UX**

-Runme provides two distinct ways you can configure your cell.

-- Using the **Configure** button

 To modify the cell execution behavior of any cell you choose, click **Configure** on the respective cell.